← Free Tools / ROAS Calculator

 If your products have varying margins, use your blended (average) gross margin across all products sold through ads.
 You can find this by dividing total gross profit from ad-driven sales by total ad-driven revenue.
 Alternatively, run this calculator separately for each product category and set different ROAS targets per campaign.

-What's the difference between ROAS and MER (Marketing Efficiency Ratio)?
+What is the difference between ROAS and MER (Marketing Efficiency Ratio)?

 ROAS measures return for a specific ad campaign or platform (Revenue from Ads ÷ Ad Spend).
 MER (also called blended ROAS) measures total revenue ÷ total marketing spend across ALL channels — including organic, email, and direct traffic.
 MER gives you a holistic view of marketing efficiency, while ROAS helps you optimize individual channels.
 Both are essential for scaling profitably.

-Get a Free Ad Audit →
+Get a Free Strategy Call →

 Pin It on Pinterest